How to Use Dispatch Hub for Mobile (iOS and Android)

 - During this mode only the messages from the active caller are played

 - All other messages or calls are not played and these are stored in the history

 - Calls or messages from other channels are not played, only shown as new messages via the upper left hand badge that shows when messages from other channels/contacts have been received

-- If dispatchers press the talk circle, then they will send a channel alert.
-The default is for channel alerts to be sent to drivers, however, this can be changed using User Roles in the management console.
-To learn more, refer to the article Dispatch Channel Alerts.
+- If dispatchers press the talk circle, then they will send a channel broadcast.
+The default is for channel broadcasts to be sent to drivers, however, this can be changed using User Roles in the management console.
+To learn more, refer to the article Dispatch Channel Broadcasts.